 First Impressions (Can Be The) Last

 Most organisations use some form of optical recognition to read CVs.
 These scan your CV for keywords or phrases and, generally based on the context in which they appear, identify you against a job specification.
-Think long and hard about how you describe your experience, avoid over use of company specific terms or acronyms, as they may not be recognised.
+Think long and hard about how you describe your experience, avoid overuse of company-specific terms or acronyms, as they may not be recognised.
 Structure your CV with your most recent experience first.
-Decrease the detail as you work through previous jobs, it is unlikely that you will be applying for a similar job today, to one you held ten years ago.
+Decrease the detail as you work through previous jobs, it is unlikely that you will be applying for a similar job today, to the one you held ten years ago.

 Understand The Need